YOUR BEST DEFENSE IS PROTECTIVE OFFENSE

 We’ve forgotten about a lot of the resources we already have.
 We’ve lost some connection to our instincts.
 Hopefully we’ve only misplaced it.
 As part of this civilizing process, we put way too much responsibility on others for our safety and decision-making.
 Police, lawyers and doctors can all do their jobs better if we do our part.

 You may be thinking in terms of physical answers to primal fears about being injured or killed or about something happening to someone you love.
 Not knowing what to do about something big worries us.
-This site, it’s programs and resources are designed to provide resources so you can find answers to at least some of your most urgent or worrisome questions.
+The Protective Offense site and programs are designed to provide resources so you can find answers to at least some of your most urgent or worrisome questions.